Screening, Brief Intervention and Referral to Treatment (SBIRT) is an evidence-based, effective method to treat alcohol and drug misuse.

 The US Preventive Services Task Force (USPSTF) grades preventive care services for patients and gave a “B” to SBIRT.
 The task force found that screening and brief counseling interventions effectively reduce heavy drinking episodes in adults.
 USPSTF study results suggest that using SBIRT adults resulted in the following:

 - Reduced alcohol consumption by 3.6 drinks per week

 - 12 percent fewer adults reported heavy drinking episodes

 - 11 percent more adults reported drinking less than the recommended limits over a 12-month period

 SBIRT is endorsed by the National Council for Community Behavioral Health Care, Department of Health & Human Services, Substance Abuse and Mental Health Services Administration (SAMHSA).

 SBIRT in Oregon

-OHA’s Transformation Center is establishing and coordinating learning collaboratives to create opportunities for peer-to-peer learning and networking, identifying and sharing information on evidence-based best practices and emerging best practices, and helping advance innovative strategies in all areas of health care transformation.
+A collaborative creates opportunities for peer-to-peer learning and networking, sharing information on evidence-based best practices and emerging best practices, and helping advance innovative strategies in all areas of health care transformation.

 Michael Oyster at 503-945-9813